-- Local monitoring and control: this is done with the nx interface or local webapp.
-The daily storage of data is done on the USB key as a backup.
-At any moment all the data can be retrieved on the USB key and analyzed locally on a computer, even in remote area without internet. - Remote monitoring and control via Internet is possible with two options: - o for professionals and advanced users Studer Portal is a web site with multiple functionalities (visualization, graphs, email alerts, download of data, ...).
-Connect your nx-interface to the internet to get all the advantages of the Studer Portal available here: https://portal.studer-innotec.com. - o for end-users Studer Easy Monitoring App is a simple and intuitive way to see the status of the system and its history.
-It is available in IOs and Android.
-The Easy Monitoring APP uses the webportal as backend and accounts must be created on the portal to use the APP. - Own monitoring: the user can develop its own monitoring and control of a next system with the use of MODBUS communication.
+- Local monitoring and control: this is done with nextOS, on the nx interface or local web interface.
+The daily storage of data is done on the gateway USB key as a backup.
+At any moment all the data can be retrieved on the USB key and analyzed locally on a computer, even in remote areas without internet connectivity. - Remote monitoring and control via Internet is possible with two options: - for professionals and advanced users Studer Portal is a web site with multiple functionalities (visualization, graphs, email alerts, download of data, ...).
+Connect your next gateway to the internet to get all the advantages of the Studer Portal available here: https://portal.studer-innotec.com. - for end-users Studer Monitoring application is a simple and intuitive way to see the status of the system and its history.
+It is available for iOS and Android.
+The Studer Monitoring application uses the Studer portal as backend and therefore a portal account must be created for using the app. - Own monitoring: the user can develop its own monitoring and control of a next system with the use of MODBUS communication.
 Modbus RTU and TCP are supported.
-RTU with RS485 connection and TCP with the Ethernet connections, both situated on the nx-interface or directly available on the next1.
+RTU is available only on nx-interface gateway through RS485 connection.
+TCP is available on all next gateways through Ethernet or Wifi connections.

-On the nx-interface all settings necessary for the monitoring are managed in the Monitoring menus.
+In nextOS, all settings related to the monitoring are managed in the Monitoring menu.
 On the main screen, the state of the different aspects of monitoring can be checked quickly:

-- Is there a USB key and space left for datalogging on it? - o Eject to take the key away to copy data on a computer - Is internet connected? - o View the connection status and setup the Wi-Fi connexion - Is the studer webportal connected and operational? - o Set up the pairing with the portal with the GUID number. - Modbus - o Enable Modbus communication with TCP or RTU (disabled by default)
+- Is there a USB key and space left for datalogging on it? - o Eject to take the key away to copy data on a computer - Is internet connected? - o View the connection status and setup the Wi-Fi connexion - Is the studer webportal connected and operational? - Set up the pairing with the portal with the GUID number - Modbus - Enable Modbus communication with TCP or RTU (disabled by default)